rails-ministarter/ministarter/README.md

-A starter Rails 7.1 application with Devise authentication with DaisyUI, Grafana and Prometheus metrics, and Docker configuration.
+A mini-starter Rails 7.0.5 web application

+- Devise authentication with DaisyUI forms
+- Grafana and Prometheus metrics (using the Yabeda framework)
+- Docker container

 ### How to run the application using Docker